israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     The primary API for compiling and instantiating WebAssembly code, returning both a Module and its first Instance.

 WebAssembly.instantiateStreaming()
+    Compiles and instantiates a WebAssembly module directly from a streamed underlying source, returning both a Module and its first Instance.

 ## Strict Mode